greenrazer/wattkit/README.md

 `wattkit` intends to provide a method for measuring the power consumption of your Rust or Python code.

+Using RAII, we provide a nice Rust interface
 ```rust
 let mut sampler = Sampler::new();
 {